Colin Edwards: MotoGP World Championship

-After winning his 2nd Superbike World Championship Edwards moved to MotoGP in 2003.
-He rode for the greatly troubled Aprilia team on the RS Cube, and his only notable accomplishment in that otherwise dismal year was avoiding serious injury when his machine caught fire due to an incorrectly fitted fuel cap at Sachsenring.
-Yet Edwards, known in all motorcycle paddocks as a great bike tester, tried to no avail to help lift the struggling team.
+After winning his second Superbike World Championship Edwards moved to MotoGP in 2003.
+He rode for the Aprilia team on the RS Cube, during which time his machine caught fire due to an incorrectly fitted fuel cap at Sachsenring.

 2004 saw Edwards riding for Telefonica Movistar Honda, and he achieved his first MotoGP podium position at Donington.
 Edwards finished the season in fifth overall position.

 In 2005, Edwards moved to Gauloises Yamaha factory team as the teammate to the world champion Valentino Rossi.
 His best result for 2005 was a second position at Laguna Seca, behind compatriot Nicky Hayden.
 He finished the season fourth overall.

 2006

 For 2006, Edwards continued riding for the Camel Yamaha factory team on board the YZR-M1 with teammate and good friend Valentino Rossi in the MotoGP championship.
 The factory Yamaha team had a troubling start to their racing year with "chatter" problems and tire wear issues.

 The factory team built a new chassis for the 2006 spec YZR-M1 to combat the aforementioned problems.
 Rossi took to the new chassis quickly and rode to victory at his home race of Mugello for the fifth consecutive time since 2001.
 Edwards did not have the time to "gel" with the new chassis early in the season, which resulted in him sticking with the older version for the Mugello race.
 He finished 12th.

 At Assen, Edwards took the lead at the start, and led until Nicky Hayden passed him on the penultimate lap.
 He caught back up to his countryman on the last lap, and managed to pass him a few corners from the end.
 When Hayden attempted to pass him again in the final chicane, Edwards ran across the AstroTurf and lost control of his bike, which briefly continued on without him.
 He remounted to finish 13th.
 Hayden, who ran across the gravel on the final chicane himself, managed to keep control of his bike and won the race.
 At his home race, the Red Bull U.S. Grand Prix, Edwards finished ninth suffering tire problems in the scorching heat like his teammate Valentino Rossi.
 At Estoril he qualified second and finished fourth in one of his most competitive showings of the season.